Driving in Italy: top tips

 Take the requisite amount of care and you’ll soon get the hang of it, and there are plenty of good reasons for either taking your car to Italy, or renting an Italian hire car when you’re there.

 As with any foreign destination, it’s obviously a must to get to grips with the local rules and regulations.
-While it’s still legal to drive on a UK licence post-Brexit there have been other changes to the documentation and insurance aspects of driving in Italy.
+While it’s still legal to drive in Italy and other EU countries on a UK licence, there are plenty of traps and pitfalls for the unsuspecting UK motorist to fall into.

 Read on for our detailed breakdown of rules, regulations and road manners you should know about before driving in Italy...